Sic Transit…

 “It’s fine.
 He knows a little Vertean, and is getting by.
 He knows you need it more.
 They’re good people, once you get to know them.
 We were on the opposite sides of a war that should never have begun, but their cause is not without its merits.
 I even agree with them on principle, just not with their methods.”

 They were finally in engineering.
 The systems, including the engines, finally booted up, and Treasure could feel the sense of relief in the room.
-They had been working on this for so long, and now we had hope.
+They had been working on this for so long, and now they had hope.
 They all went their separate ways, and started working at their respective stations.
 Apparently, Azura taught the Verteans some Maramon, so they could get going.
 They were all clearly getting stuck, though.

 “Okay,” Azura said.
 “I could use your tiara just temporarily, though.
 If we interface it with the computer, it will be able to—”